mckayc/McLick/README.md

 **Notes:**
 * I am NOT a programmer and this is my first Chrome extension.
 I made extension because I saw a need (for myself) and didn't find anything suitable for what I wanted.
 * I realize this extension is not that great and has a lot of room for improvement.
-* Below I have a basic roadmap of what I intend (hope) to do with this exension.
+* Below I have a basic roadmap of what I intend (hope) to do with this extension.
 * If you have any suggestions or would like to help, you are welcome to send me an email at <mckayc+mclick@gmail.com>.
 * To get the most utility from this extension, you should lower your expectations.